-After touring the Central Mosque, we needed to head over to the Punting area because we had a 2:15 pm reservation.
-For 12 of us to ride in one boat, the total fee after making the reservation through the Cambridge Punting website came to £129.
-We had to hurry because there wasn’t any parking and we were a little late.
-Despite arriving at the punting area five minutes late, we were still able to see all of the sights because they were included in the trip.
+After touring the Cambridge Central Mosque.
+We had to head over to the Punting area since we had a 2:15 pm reservation.
+For the 12 of us to ride in one boat.
+The total fee after making the reservation through the Cambridge Punting website came to £129.
+We had to hurry along because we couldn't find any parking spot and we were a little late.
+Despite arriving at the punting area five minutes late, we were still able to see all of the sights.

-Given the difficulty of finding parking and the distance from the car park area, allow plenty of time for parking.
-Then you can take in the views of Cambridge once you’ve settled onto your boat.
+- Given the difficulty of finding parking and the distance from the car park area, allow plenty of time for parking.
+As you won't be stressed out whilst on the boat and can take in the views of Cambridge.

-If you want to book right away, there are people outside the punting area, but unless you can haggle a fair price, it can be expensive.
-The best course of action is to make a reservation in advance to ensure that you will be able to board your boat at the time you have requested it for.
-If you are running late or attending, they will also remind you on your cell phone 30 minutes in advance.
+If you want to book right away.
+There are people outside the punting area, but unless you can haggle a fair price, it can be expensive.
+The best course of action is to make a reservation in advance.
+Ensuring that you will be able to board your boat at the time you have requested it for.
+If you are running late, they will also remind you on your cell phone 30 minutes in advance.

 The trip takes about 45 to 50 minutes in total as you travel around the river and then back.
-You travel to and from your location with a guide who gives you information about the surroundings or just lets you take in the city.
+You travel to and from your location with a guide who gives you information about the surroundings or just lets you take in the views of the city.

 As you travel across the river, you will see many other punters, some of them may have a guide on board, and others who paddled their boats independently.
 Paddling appears more difficult than it is because you have to exert effort and urge yourself to move forward and in a straight line.

 The Bridge of Sighs